 Master data management is the technology that ensures consistency of enterprise data – across multiple systems, applications, databases, functional departments, and geographies.

-Today, enterprise data is spread across versatile applications and systems, such as ERPs and CRMs.
+Today, enterprise data distributes across versatile applications and systems, such as ERPs and CRMs.
 As a result, there’s a high probability that data across different departments can become easily fragmented, redundant, and often outdated.
-In such a scenario, your business may find it extremely challenging to respond even to the most rudimentary yet critical inquiries about any performance indicators.
-For instance, master data management may answer critical business questions, such as “what is the profit margin on products/services?” and “which business unit is the most profitable?”.
+Your business may find it extremely challenging to respond even to the most rudimentary yet critical inquiries about any performance indicators in such a scenario.
+For instance, master data management may answer essential questions of business, such as “what is the profit margin on products/services?” and “which business unit is the most profitable?”.

 The types of master data management usually differ depending on the type of industry your organization operates in.
 However, all types of master data share some features such as:

-- Complexity: Master data consists of large data sets with multiple variables, which make it complex in nature.
+- Complexity: Master data consists of large data sets with multiple variables, making it complex.

 - High Value: Master data is often used time and again for analysis.
-It is a key part of an organization’s daily operations.
+It is a crucial part of an organization’s daily operations.

 - Not Volatile: Master data doesn’t change often; it changes lesser than other data.

 - Non-Transactional: Master data does not consist of transactional data; however, it is often part of the transaction process.

 Master data is the central data within a company that defines domains involved in operating a business.
 This data changes rarely and can include reference data, which can be used to relate to information that falls outside the enterprise data domains and is essential to running the business.
 By nature, it’s not transactional; however, it does define transactions.